skylinew/SaveTheManuals/README.md

 # Save The Manuals
 #### Manual transmission cars are a dying breed in the U.S. You might be thinking, who cares?
 Unfortunately, car enthusiasts do.

 One day I was window shopping online for cars online.
 I wanted my next car to be stick-shift.
 It became extremely tedious and time-consuming to google and navigate through the process of building quotes on manufacturer websites just to find out if a car of interest came in stick-shift.
 Then it hit me.
-If there's no single reference online for this, then I just have to make it.
+If there's no single reference online for this, then I'm going to make one.

 ## How It Works